GLOBALE: GLOBAL CONTROL AND CENSORSHIP

 Mixed Media Installation

-In this installation, Marc Lee shows the wonderful world of surveillance technology.
+The installation SECURITY FIRST shows the wonderful world of surveillance technology.
 On a shelf are cameras in all possible forms: hidden spy cams, surveillance cams, night vision webcams, real-looking dummy cams.
-As a counter-design to the utopia of total security through camera surveillance, Lee shows the website insecam.org: The visitors of the website have access to the images of thousands more …
+As a counter-design to the utopia of total security through camera surveillance, SECURITY FIRST shows the website insecam.org: The visitors of the website have access to the images of more …

 Publication